-The EBC is required to record investments to the Investment Capital Branch's electronic Tax Credit Application (eTCA) in order for the EBC's investors to receive tax credits.
+The EBC is required to record investments to the Venture Capital Tax Credit Program's electronic Tax Credit Application (eTCA) system in order for the EBC's investors to receive tax credits.

-The Investment Capital Branch performs extra due diligence when an investor invests $200,000 or more in the EBC.
-Before Tax Credit Certificates are issued, the EBC must submit to the Investment Capital Branch:
+The Venture Capital Tax Credit Program performs extra due diligence when an investor invests $250,000 or more in the EBC.
+Before tax credit certificates are issued, the EBC must submit to the Venture Capital Tax Credit Program:

 - a copy of the EBC's bank statement showing the funds deposited

 - a current copy of the Central Securities Register